Skip to main content

 EPFO Services

-- Online EPF Withdrawal: Enables easy online withdrawal of EPF funds.
-Employees can withdraw up to 75% after job loss and the remaining amount after extended unemployment.
+• Online EPF Withdrawal: Enables easy online withdrawal of EPF funds.
+Employees can withdraw up to 75% of their EPF balance after 1 month of unemployment and the remaining 25% after 2 months of unemployment.

-- UMANG App: Allows employees to access EPF services like passbook viewing, profile updates, and claims via a mobile app.
+• UMANG App: Allows employees to access EPF services such as passbook viewing, claim filing, Aadhaar-based authentication, face authentication, and real-time claim tracking via mobile.

-- Mandatory Online PF Payments: Employers must make PF contributions online via partnered banks.
+• Mandatory Online PF Payments: Employers must make PF contributions online through the EPFO unified portal using approved digital payment methods.

 EPFO Schemes

-- Employees' Deposit Linked Insurance Scheme (EDLI) -1976: Provides life insurance benefits to employees.
+• Employees' Deposit Linked Insurance Scheme (EDLI) - 1976: Provides life insurance cover to employees linked with EPF membership, with benefits up to ₹7 lakh for eligible nominees.

 EPF Contributions: Building a Secure Future